Darxo/Hardened/README.md

 - NPCs are 50% more likely to try to destroy shields of someone with **One with the Shield** perk
 - NPCs are 1% more likely to focus Nachzehrer sitting on consumable corpses for every % of hitpoints missing on them
 - NPCs are 200% more likely to target a fleeing character with **Command**
+- NPCs are 20% less likely to attack someone with **Feral Rage** who does not yet have full stacks.
+And another 20% less likely if that target is stunned and 1 stack away from receiving stun immunity
 - NPCs with **Toolbox** are 50% more likely to target a staggered enemy with a blunt throwing attack
 - NPC are less likely to use **Flaming Arrow** or **Fire Bomb** on enemies who are rooted
 - NPCs are 50% more likely to use **Split Shield** when it would destroy a shield on use